th-we/deskflow-wiki/Build-Guide.md

 pipx inject cmakelang pyyaml
 ```

-For some reason `clang-format` does not try to resolve it's dependency on `pyyaml` which isn't always available (depending on the version of Python you have), so you'll sometimes need to use `pipx inject` to satisfy this dependency.
+For some reason `clang-format` and `cmakelang` do not try to resolve the `pyyaml` dependency, which isn't always available (depending on the version of Python you have), so you'll sometimes need to use `pipx inject` to satisfy this dependency.